One immutable truth looms over everything I do: if you can’t tell me where your defendant is, I can’t get him served for you.*

 (3) We think he’s in (X country), but aren’t sure.

 Here, we’ll have to get creative.
-The most creativity I’ve ever seen came out of the Southern District of New York two years ago, when a plaintiff was granted leave to serve a foreign defendant via Twitter.
+The most creativity I’ve ever seen came out of the Southern District of New York two years ago, when a plaintiff was ordered (on its own motion) to serve a foreign defendant via Twitter.
 No joke.

 As long as the Hague Service Convention doesn’t apply, there is no prohibition to electronic service under FRCP 4(f)(3).
 By its own terms, right up front in Article 1, the Convention is inapplicable “where the address of the person to be served with the document is not known.”